Coldstream, British Columbia

 Coldstream is a district municipality in British Columbia, Canada, located at the northern end of Kalamalka Lake in the Okanagan Valley.
 Incorporated on December 21, 1906, Coldstream celebrated its centennial in 2006.
 The municipality is directly southeast of Vernon and is considered part of Greater Vernon.
 It is a member municipality of, and also the location of the head offices, of the Regional District of North Okanagan.

 Coldstream Ranch

 Coldstream is known for the Coldstream Ranch, established in 1863 by Captain Charles Frederick Houghton.
 He transferred the ranch to Forbes G. and Charles Albert Vernon, who in 1891 sold it to The 7th Earl of Aberdeen (later created, in 1916, The 1st Marquess of Aberdeen and Temair), future Governor General of Canada (1893–1898).
 The ranch was purchased by its current owners in 1994 and continues to be a working cattle ranch.

 Government

 Coldstream is governed by a seven-member council, led by Mayor Ruth Hoyte.
-The municipality is represented by member of Parliament Mel Arnold (Okanagan—Shuswap) and member of the Legislative Assembly Eric Foster (Okanagan-Vernon).
+The municipality is represented by member of Parliament Scott Anderson (Vernon—Lake Country—Monashee) and member of the Legislative Assembly Tara Armstrong (Kelowna-Lake Country-Coldstream).